The Only Way to Eat an Elephant

 A particularly powerful method of goal-setting uses the clever acronym SMART to guide the process of turning big dreams into reality.
 Once you’ve come up with a goal, check to be sure it meets the following criteria:

-Attainable - Make your goals realistic.
+Make your goals realistic.
 One of the biggest pitfalls to success is making the goal too big.
 You don’t want to bite off more than you can chew, so take some time to think carefully about your goal and be sure it’s reasonable and realistic.
-If you’re in your mid-30s and have a passion for baseball, it’ll make much more sense to set a goal of becoming a little league coach than aiming to become a star MLB player.
+If you’re in your mid-30s and have a passion for baseball, it’ll make much more sense to set a goal of becoming a Little League coach than aiming to become a star MLB player.
 Improve your chances of making your dreams come true by factoring reality into your plans.

 Motivational coach Zig Ziglar reminds us that “a goal properly set is halfway reached.”
 Setting a goal is just like eating an elephant.
 Bit by bit, bite by bite, you make possible what at first seemed impossible.
 You get a little bit closer to living your best life.
 You’ve got what it takes; now get SMART and turn those dreams into reality!